diodechain/website/how.md

 story:
   class: "story--dash"
   title: No third parties
-  heading: Zero Leakage
+  heading: Zero Leakage.
   content: |
-    Diode’s Blockquick&trade; algorithm allows people and devices using the Diode Network to define their security perimeters – to connect with each other without using managed server environments.
+    Diode’s Blockquick&trade; algorithm allows people and devices using the open source Diode Network to define their security perimeters – to connect with each other without using managed server environments.

     Secured through hardened smart contracts running on a decentralized blockchain infrastructure, our  autonomous E2EE environment eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.
   video: